Firetheft/ComfyUI_Civitai_Gallery/README.md

 </div>

+### Changelog (2025-09-07)
+* **🎬 Video Preview Support**: The Civitai Images Gallery now supports video browsing.
+You can toggle the “Show Video” checkbox to control whether video cards are displayed.
+To prevent potential crashes caused by autoplay in the ComfyUI interface, look for a play icon (▶️) in the top-right corner of each gallery card.
+If the icon is present, you can hover to preview the video or double-click the card (or click the play icon) to watch it in its original resolution.

 ### Changelog (2025-09-06)
 * **One-Click Workflow Loading**: Image cards in the gallery that contain ComfyUI workflow metadata will now persistently display a "Load Workflow" icon (🎁).
 Clicking this icon instantly loads the entire workflow into your current workspace, just like dropping a workflow file.